The WHY in Business Processes: Discovery of Causal Execution Dependencies: Related Work

 As mentioned in the background section, methods for causal inferencing and discovery are split between techniques that are used to assess the quantitative extent of the impact of an intervention and techniques to determine if qualitative causal relationships exist with respect to a given dataset with no further intervention.
 A technique such as the Conditional Average Treatment Effect (CATE)~\cite{cate2019} gives a measurement to assess the magnitude of an intervention.
-For example, the work in~\cite{bozorgi2020process} used CATE in order to create an uplifting tree that maximizes the CATE in the splits, to determine the best action to be taken.
-The work assumed that the confounding set is given (i.e., not spurious) while we discover it using LiNGAM.
+For example, the work in~\cite{bozorgi2020process} used CATE to create an uplifting tree that maximizes the CATE in the splits, to determine the best action to be taken.
+The work assumed that the confounding set is given \chdeleted[id=del]{(i.e., not spurious)} while we discover it using LiNGAM.
 In ~\cite{Shoush2022,Shoush2023} CATE is used for prescriptive process monitoring, to prevent interventions from being triggered unnecessarily when the level of confidence is insufficient.
 Here as well, the causal model is given, while we discover it applying LiNGAM on the execution times of the activities in the process.

-In \cite{narendra2019counterfactual}, the authors used causality to answer what-if questions for process improvement relying on a given process model, where we focus on its discovery out of the event logs.
+In \cite{narendra2019counterfactual}, the authors used causality to answer what-if questions for process improvement relying on a given process model, \chdeleted[id=del]{where}\chadded[id=add]{while} we focus on its discovery out of the event logs.
 In~\cite{hompes2017}, the authors propose a technique that generates a graph of causal factors explaining process performance.
 To detect causal relations, they test for Granger causality, a statistical test widely used for causal analysis of time series.
-The idea is that values for performance indicators are seen as time series while we use causal discovery to determine dependencies among task execution times.
+The idea is that values of performance indicators are seen as time series while we use \chdeleted[id=del]{causal discovery}\chadded[id=add]{CD} to determine dependencies among task execution times. \chadded[id=add]{In other words, in~\cite{hompes2017} the relations between variables are determined based on correspondences among timestamped values (of the KPIs) rather than solely between the timestamps (of the tasks) themselves as in our method}.